'Fresh Air' Reflects On The Psychedelic Movement

 GROSS: Your initial experience or initial way of working with psychedelic drugs was as a researcher.
 What exactly were you trying to find out?

-LEARTY: Well, I was a psychologist in 1960.
+LEARY: Well, I was a psychologist in 1960.
 I had written a couple of books on psychodiagnosis and evaluation of psychotherapy.
 And I discovered what almost everyone else had discovered, that talk therapy just didn't change people.
 One third would get better.
 One third stayed the same.
 One third would get worse.
 The same thing happened if you talked to a bartender or the neighbor next door.
 So we were really looking around feverishly for some way to help people change their minds.

 And a friend of mine, a professor named Frank Barron, had told me about the mushrooms of Mexico which seemed to alter consciousness, give you new perspectives, tap into new brain circuits.
 So in the summer of 1966, I had this experience, saw immediately that it does bring about changes in awareness.
 And we started what became known as the Harvard Psilo Drug Project, that the - after three years, we had about 35 instructors - faculty members from the psychology department, from the divinity department, from MIT.
 And we turned on almost 2,000 people during this three-year period.